Seamless Migration from Medium to Self-Hosted Website

 with:

-• cron: Set the execution frequency (weekly? monthly? daily?).
-Here, it is set to automatically execute at 1:15 AM on the 15th of every month.
+cron: Set the execution schedule (weekly? monthly? daily?).
+Here it is set to run automatically at 1:15 AM on the 15th of every month.

-Click “Start commit” in the upper right corner -> “Commit new file”
+Click the top right “Start commit” -> “Commit new file”

 Actions -> ZMediumToMarkdown -> Run workflow -> Run workflow.

-After execution, ZMediumToMarkdown will directly run the script to synchronize Medium articles to the Repo via GitHub Action:
+After running, ZMediumToMarkdown will directly use the GitHub Action runner to sync Medium articles to the Repo with the script:

-Once completed, it will also trigger a redeployment, and after redeployment, the latest content will appear on the website. 🚀
+After running, it will also trigger a redeployment.
+Once redeployment is complete, the latest content will appear on the website. 🚀

-No manual operation required!
-This means you can continue to update Medium articles in the future, and the script will automatically synchronize the content to your website from the cloud!
+No manual operation needed at all!
+This means you can continue updating your Medium articles, and the script will automatically and conveniently sync the content from the cloud to your own website!